kaya-arro/sc-simplify/README.md

 - [x] Make a progress bar.

-- [ ] Include shell scripts to further facilitate interfacing with GAP and Sage.

 - [ ] Implement optional multithreading.

 - [ ] Include examples in the repository.

+- [ ] Figure out a strategy to remove more excess cells when using `--thorough`.

 - [ ] Maybe someday implement integral simplicial homology in Rust.